 Bleeding gums may be a sign of gingivitis.
 It might be time to set up an appointment with us for a professional cleaning.
 We can give you oral hygiene instructions on how to brush and floss properly.

 When should my son/daughter start seeing a dentist?

 We recommend your children get their first dental checkup at one year of age.
 Our 1-year visits are complimentary and provide us an opportunity to educate you on your child’s dental health.
 The 1-year visit helps make children comfortable with the dental office at an early age.

 How does the doctor keep up-to-date on all of the current techniques and materials?

-Both Dr. Hahn and Dr. Neuberger subscribe to industry journals to stay on top of the latest research and techniques in dentistry.
-Additionally, they attend continuing education to sharpen skills and further broaden their knowledge.
+Dr. Neuberger and her staff subscribe to industry journals to stay on top of the latest research and techniques in dentistry.
+Additionally, the staff members attend continuing education to sharpen skills and further broaden their knowledge.